my-crazy-lab/dotconfig-nvim/README.md

-This is my .config with MacOs or Linux.
+This is my .config/nvim in MacOs or Linux.

 Update later !